ionutcoja/Applied-ML-Project-Group3/README.md

   -d '{"words": "[\"triste\", \"world\"]", "lid": "[\"lang2\", \"lang1\"]"}'
 ```

-The API can also be tested through the app itself, using input of the format>
+The API can also be tested through the app itself, using input of the format:

 ```
 {